neovim/pynvim/README.md

 [![Code coverage](https://codecov.io/gh/neovim/pynvim/branch/master/graph/badge.svg)](https://codecov.io/gh/neovim/pynvim)

 Pynvim implements support for python plugins in Nvim.
-It also works as a library for connecting to and scripting Nvim processes through its msgpack-rpc API.
+It also works as a library for connecting to, and scripting Nvim processes through its msgpack-rpc API.

 Install
 -------

-Supports python 2.7, and 3.4 or later.
+Supports python 2.7, 3.4, or later.

 ```sh
 pip2 install pynvim